Skip to content

 Legal and professional fees

-• Solicitor/conveyancing fees: £1,000–£1,800 (shared ownership conveyancing is slightly more complex than a standard purchase)
+• Solicitor and conveyancing fees: £1,000 to £1,800, since shared ownership conveyancing is a bit more involved than a standard purchase

-• Valuation fee: £250–£500 (some lenders offer free valuations on shared ownership products)
+• Valuation fee: £250 to £500, though some lenders throw in a free valuation on shared ownership products

 Mortgage and tax costs

-• Mortgage arrangement fee: £0–£1,500 depending on the product (some fee-free deals are available)
+• Mortgage arrangement fee: £0 to £1,500 depending on the product, with some fee-free deals around

-• [Stamp duty](/blog/stamp-duty-explained): first-time buyers pay nothing on the first £425,000; you can elect to pay on the full value or just your share
+• [Stamp duty](/blog/stamp-duty-explained): first-time buyers pay nothing on the first £425,000, and you can choose to pay on the full value or just your share

 Ongoing costs